 - Offer help and support to anyone experiencing a mental health problem

-- A charity which are focussed on helping and protecting children
+- A charity which is focussed on helping and protecting children

 - Both adults and children can call for help regarding the welfare of a child